Vertical 02 · Research

 The internal-affairs doctrine carries the doctrinal weight of every post-Tornetta Texas redomestication: a Delaware-incorporated firm that converts to Texas brings the entire TBOC framework — including the 2025 SB 29 and SB 1057 provisions — with it from the moment of effective conversion.
 There is no “Delaware tail” on the internal-affairs law that governs the converted entity going forward.18

 On December 19, 2025, the Delaware Supreme Court, sitting en banc, reversed the Chancery rescission in In re Tesla, Inc. Derivative Litigation, 2025 WL 3689114 (Del.
 Dec.
 19, 2025) (per curiam).
-The court reinstated the 2018 pay package and remanded on fees; on remand, Chancery awarded $54.5 million in fees (approximately four times lodestar, on a quantum-meruit basis) — far below the $345 million originally awarded.
+The court reinstated the 2018 pay package and agreed in principle to a quantum-meruit fee award on a lodestar-times-four basis (reportedly approximately $54 million—far below the $345 million originally awarded), with the final fee amount pending remand for fee-dispute proceedings.
 The doctrinal loop closed in Delaware, but the migration the original rescission had catalyzed was by then done; the converted entities continue to be governed by the TBOC going forward.19

-05 The 2025 reform cycle: three statutes, fifteen hooks
+05 The 2025 reform cycle: three statutes, fourteen codified hooks + one federal-commentary item

 Figure 2 · Reform-cycle reach diagram